YimingXu1213/clusterFusion/README.md

 - **`sorted_pred_cos/`**: ClusterFusion sorted by cosine similarity to the first comment in the sample
 - **`sorted_pred_euc/`**: ClusterFusion sorted by Euclidean distance to the first comment in the sample
 - **`sorted_pred_K-means/`**: ClusterFusion sorted by K-means predicted clusters
-- **`unsorted/`**: ClusterFusion with random input order.
+- **`unsorted/`**: ClusterFusion without sorting.
 For the unsorted version, we randomized the input data.
 This is important since the CLINIC dataset is originally sorted by ground-truth topics.
 We've randomized all datasets to remove the built-in ordering that comes with the data.

 ### Result Files
 - Each subfolder contains 5 CSV files (`_1.csv` through `_5.csv`), representing 5 independent experimental runs under the same configuration